The best way to describe what happens in mediation is with an example.

 Eli, however, looked nervous about the likelihood that he would be moving out of the house.
-He reported that had talked to a divorce attorney who advised him that if he moved out he might lose rights to Melanie.
+He reported that he had talked to a divorce attorney who advised him that if he moved out, he might lose rights to Melanie.

 “My lawyer told me that I should stay in the house with Melanie if I want to make a strong case in court for having more time with her.
 I’ve been afraid that if I moved out, Terri wouldn’t let me see Melanie when I wanted.”

 Once we had worked out a reasonable schedule for Terri and Eli to share time with their daughter and it appeared that they could agree on how they would make decisions, Eli became less concerned about moving out.
 He then found it easier to talk about the house.

 Both parents agreed that Melanie should be subjected to as little change as possible while she was adjusting to her parents separation; because the child was used to being mostly with Terri, Eli agreed that it would be better for Melanie if she and her mother stayed in the house for now and we made plans for how the house would be sold as they moved forward.

 We next considered how the bills would be paid during the divorce, as both Terri and Eli were anxious about that issue.
 Terri pointed out that she currently had no source of income.